 The small bumps are usually painless.
 They disappear on their own and rarely leave scars when they’re left untreated.
 The length of time the virus lasts varies for each person, but the bumps can remain from two months to four years.

-Molluscum contagiosum is spread by direct contact with the lesion of an infected person or by contact with a contaminated object, such as a towel or a piece of clothing.
+Molluscum contagiosum is spread by direct contact with someone who has it or by touching an object contaminated with the virus, such as a towel or a piece of clothing.

 Medication and surgical treatments are available, but treatment isn’t necessary in most cases.
 The virus can be more difficult to treat if you have a weakened immune system.